ethcap/careers/staking_eng.md

 -   Working for a publicly traded company (ETHC, known for helping launch the world's first Bitcoin and Ethereum ETFs)
 -   Remote first teams, task-based with flexible hours
 -   One of the first 10 employees

+## How to apply
+Please send an email to `jobs@ethcap.co` and include:

+- CV / Resume / Website
+- Socials (Twitter, Linkedin, Github, etc)
+- A paragraph on why this position and why you (a.k.a cover letter)